Charging type connectors

 Charging at home

 Most electric vehicles come with a cable you can plug in with a normal 13amp socket.
-This makes charging an electric vehicle reasonably straight forward for properties with access to off street parking.
-We recommend that a dedicated charging unit is used where possible and you refer to the vehicle’s handbook for any instructions for the use of cables, including extension cables before charging.
+This makes charging an EV reasonably straight forward for properties with access to off-street parking.
+We do however, recommend that a dedicated charging unit is used where possible, and you refer to the vehicle’s handbook for any instructions for the use of cables, including extension cables before charging.

-- installing an on-street electric vehicle charge point, be it within a residential street or town centre, requires a dedicated parking bay to be made available to ensure it is used only by electric vehicles when charging.
-A driver would be required to seek alternative parking when the charge is complete or the maximum stay time reached
+- installing an on-street EV charge point, be it within a residential street or town centre, requires a dedicated parking bay to be made available to ensure it is used only by electric vehicles when charging.
+A driver would be required to seek alternative parking when the charge is complete or the maximum stay time reached.

-- a Traffic Regulation Order is required setting out the terms of its use, such as the maximum time a vehicle can park or charge and the associated tariffs for the electricity.
-To ensure compliance and maximising the opportunity for its use, there would need to be regular enforcement which could not be resourced, particularly within residential areas
+- a Traffic Regulation Order (TRO) is required setting out the terms of its use i.e. maximum time a vehicle can park/charge and the associated tariffs for the electricity etc. To ensure compliance and maximising the opportunity for its use, there would need to be regular enforcement which could not be resourced, particularly within residential areas.

 Charging at work – for employers

 Charging at work offers a great alternative to public charging and is a convenient way to recharge during the day.
-Employers offering charging facilities can help to increase awareness and encourage uptake of electric vehicles within their companies.
+Employers offering charging facilities can help to increase awareness and encourage early uptake of EVs within their companies.

-Businesses, charities and local authorities can take advantage of the workplace charging scheme, which makes the cost of installing charge points more affordable.
-Also with companies being incentivised to reduce their carbon emissions, workplace charging can go a long way to helping businesses meet their CO2 emissions targets.
+Businesses, charities and local authorities can take advantage of the Workplace Charging Scheme (see below), which makes the cost of installing charge points more affordable.
+Also, with companies being incentivised to reduce their carbon emissions, workplace charging can go a long way to helping businesses meet their CO2 emissions targets.